 The scene enables the audience to understand the central narrative of the film and how the world of the film operates.

-To better understand how well The Matrix implements expository material into its narrative, this video breaks down various action sequences that also serve as visual story and plot information.
+This video breaks down various action sequences that also serve as visual story and plot information.

 What is exposition through voice over?